 The first afternoon passed by with physically demanding activities, such as laying in the wildflowers reading books, skipping rocks on the lake (quite possibly my all-time favourite thing to do), building a kickass campfire and getting stuck into our wine and beer.
-Day turned into night, the sun exchanged places with the radiant Milky Way and we passed out in our tents, delighted and filled with booze.
+Day turned into night, the sun exchanged places with the radiant Milky Way and we passed out in our backpacking tents, delighted and filled with booze.

 In the morning we rose from our beds, slightly weary and heads cloudy, and made plans for the day.
 Dan and Christine were going to chill around the camp while Lesh and I ventured into the mountains to see what the view was like from up high.

 Walking back to the ranger’s station we followed a dirt road up to towards a rising peak.
 The ascension was mellow, and with every few hundred metres we were rewarded with fleeting views of the lake now far below us, and more obligatory wildflowers waving gently in the alpine breeze.